objectified/vdist/README.md

 I could have done that, but it seemed that it would get a little messy.
 Having said that, I'm all ears when people want such a thing.

+*Q: How does vdist compare to [Conda](http://conda.pydata.org)?*

+Where vdist builds native OS packages for your target OS, Conda is a package management system.
+In that sense, Conda and vdist are fundamentally different things.

+*Q: How does vdist compare to [Python Wheels](https://wheel.readthedocs.org/en/latest/)?*

+If I'm not mistaken, wheels are primarily meant to create binary distributions of Python libraries.
+They won't necessarily help you with rolling out your applications.
+Wheels might be fetched from PyPI during a vdist build when available, (which is great, of course).

 *Q: Any future plans for vdist?*

 I have a few ideas, but I'm also very interested in hearing input for vdist from you.
 The following features jump to mind for now: